Intent-based networking will "revolutionise the data centre"

-And finally, when it comes to how Apstra is looking to blaze a trail in this market, Ratkovic says the company’s solutions are empowering intent-based data centres with intent-based networking, a distributed system architecture, and a vendor-agnostic overlay.
+And finally, when it comes to how Apstra is looking to blaze a trail in this market, Ratkovic says the company’s solutions are empowering intent-based data centers with intent-based networking, a distributed system architecture, and a vendor-agnostic overlay.

 “Our strategy is rooted in building the solid foundation and not cutting corners.
 The composition problem described earlier is a hard problem to solve and chasing opportunities at the cost of quality is short-sighted strategy, embraced by many and doomed to fail.
 Our unique funding structure allows us to spend time solving the problems in a manner that produces reliable, testable and maintainable software,” says Ratkovic.